Who we are

 The Derbyshire County Council Adult Care Information Team are responsible for administrating the site.

-If you have any suggestions on how the site can be improved, think any information needs to be amended or have ideas for additions, please don’t hesitate to contact us.
+If you have any suggestions on how the site can be improved, think any information needs to be amended or have ideas for additions or blog topics, please don’t hesitate to contact us.

 We’d also like to share any news or events related to carers that you might have details of.
 Our contact form allows you to upload any event posters or images.